bitsoex/bitso-java/README.md

 ```

-API V3 has it's own unit and integration test suite, located under BitsoServerTest.java and BitsoMockTest.java
+API V3 has it's own unit and integration test suite, located on BitsoServerTest.java and BitsoMockTest.java.
 You can run it it with BitsoTestAPI.java class.

-Keep in mind that environment variable configurations are needed to test against server
+Keep in mind that environment variable configurations are needed to test against server.
-You need  to setup the following environmant variables: "SERVER_REQUEST", BITSO_DEV_PRIVATE, BITSO_DEV_PUBLIC_KEY.
+The following environmant variables are required: SERVER_REQUEST, BITSO_DEV_PRIVATE, BITSO_DEV_PUBLIC_KEY.

 If no environment variables are setup all test cases will be run with mocks.